-Due to COVID-19, in Vietnam, approximately 34,900 firms have shut down, 10,000 employees have lost their job.
+Due to COVID-19, in the country, approximately 34,900 firms have shut down, 10,000 employees have lost their job.
 WeFit, a high potential start-up has also gone bankrupt.

 This crisis has put commercial enterprises’ chance of survival to the test.
 Without being different, they would easily be replaced.